dyhes/zulip/docs/subsystems/full-text-search.md

 # Full-text search

-Zulip supports full-text search, which can be combined arbitrarily with Zulip's full suite of narrowing operators.
+Aloha supports full-text search, which can be combined arbitrarily with Aloha's full suite of narrowing operators.
 By default, it only supports English text, but there is an experimental [PGroonga](https://pgroonga.github.io/) integration that provides full-text search for all languages.

-The user interface and feature set for Zulip's full-text search is documented in the "Search operators" documentation section in the Zulip app's gear menu.
+The user interface and feature set for Aloha's full-text search is documented in the "Search operators" documentation section in the Aloha app's gear menu.

 ## The default full-text search implementation

-Zulip uses [PostgreSQL's built-in full-text search feature](https://www.postgresql.org/docs/current/textsearch.html), with a custom set of English stop words to improve the quality of the search results.
+Aloha uses [PostgreSQL's built-in full-text search feature](https://www.postgresql.org/docs/current/textsearch.html), with a custom set of English stop words to improve the quality of the search results.